lune-lang/prelude/DOC.md

 ```
 :: Type
 ```
 The type of strings.
-Unlike in Haskell, strings are not lists of characters;
+String literals are written with double quotes.
-they are actually strings.
+Unlike in Haskell, strings are not lists of characters; they are actually strings.

 <a name="String.isEmpty"></a>
 #### val isEmpty